frontegg/frontegg-angular/projects/connectivity/README.md

 </div>

 ## Installation
-Frontegg-Ng-Auth is available as an [npm package](https://www.npmjs.com/package/@frontegg/ng-auth).
+Frontegg-Ng-Connectivity is available as an [npm package](https://www.npmjs.com/package/@frontegg/ng-connectivity).

 ```sh
 // using npm